nicanorflavier/nicanorflavier.github.io/about.md

 ### More information about me
 * I live and work in Adelaide, South Australia.
 * A Father of two children soon to be three.
-* During my spare time I volunteer to help setup virtualization infrastructure and cloud platform using OVIRT, RHEV, Proxmox and Apache Cloudstack.
+* During my spare time I volunteer to help setup virtualization infrastructure and cloud platform using Linux, OVIRT, RHEV, Proxmox and Apache Cloudstack.